vmario89/Attraccess/docs/setup/docker-compose-guide.md

 - `http://localhost:3000` (if accessing from the same computer)
 - `http://your-server-ip:3000` (if accessing from another computer)

-### Managing Your Attraccess Instance
+### Managing Your FabAccess Instance

 #### View Logs

-To see the logs from your Attraccess container:
+To see the logs from your FabAccess container:

 ```bash
 docker-compose logs